fastforwardlabs/mdffreport12/src/01-introduction.md

 systems collect data about their own network traffic, user activity in the system, types of connection requests, and more.
 While most activity will be benign and routine, analysis of this data may provide insights into unusual (anomalous) activity within the network after and ideally before a substantive attack.
-In practice, the damage incurred during an intrusion event often escalates faster than most teams are able to mount an effective response.
+In practice, the damage and cost incurred right after an intrusion event escalates faster than most teams are able to respond.
 Thus, it becomes critical to have special-purpose intrusion detection systems (IDSs) in place that can surface potential threat events and anomalous probing early and in a reliable manner.